ss8319/multimodal-AD/README.md

 - Check that the base path exists and is writable
 - Ensure sufficient disk space for experiment files
 - Verify that the dataset directory structure is correct

+**TabNet-specific issues:**
+- Ensure `pytorch-tabnet` is properly installed
+- Check that the model parameters are compatible with your data
+- Verify that the pretraining ratio is appropriate for your dataset